 - Joint Review Committee on Education in Radiologic Technology (JRCERT) 20 North Wacker Drive, Suite 2850, Chicago, Illinois 60606-3182.

 - The JRCERT is in association with the American Medical Association.

 - The JRCERT is the only agency recognized by the United States Department of Education for the accreditation of traditional and distance delivery educational programs in radiography.

 Accredited radiography programs use the following standards:

-Program Effectiveness Data for the first graduating class of 2014 and the second graduating class of 2015 is now available.
+Program Effectiveness Data for the graduating classes of 2014-2017 are available.
 The following data will be published annually as it becomes available.

 "Everyone is always nervous when you get your first patient and no one is watching you, but I didn't feel nervous at all because I felt prepared to do what I had been trained to do."